getlantern/lantern-roadmap/lep/DRAFT/008_PKI_Authentication.md

 certificate meets these criteria, janus issues a certificate and sends an email to the email address indicated in the SAN.
 That email includes:

-1. A link to the local Lantern client (e.g. https://localhost:15342) that encodes the certificate as a query string parameter
+1. A link to the local Lantern client that encodes the certificate as a URL (e.g. http://localhost:15342/AddCert/<PEM Encoded CERT>)

 2. The certificate as an attachment